ibmppl/ibmppl/docs/ppl/developer_guide.md

   printf("Timing is %d sec", end);
 #endif
 ```
-- If you temporarily do not support verification, add the following target into your makefile:
+NOTE that if your test does not support verification yet, add the
+following target into your makefile:
 ```bash
 verify:
     make no-self-verify
 ```
-When one runs 'make verify', it will produce the following message:
+When one runs `make verify`, it will produce the following message:
 ```bash
 ******************************************
 WARNING: test case has no self verification